 Other variants of seining are beach seining and Danish seining.
 Beach seining, also called drag netting, is used to target mullet, flatfish, snapper, trevally and crabs.
 The beach seining net has long ropes attached to each end.
 One of the ropes is left on the beach and the net is then extended out into the sea and brought around in a semi-circle until the other rope reaches further down the beach.
 The net is then hauled in towards the shore.
 Danish seining is similar, but is undertaken in deep water with the net and ropes slightly weighted and drawn along the seafloor.
 It is used to target species such as snapper, flat fish, gurnard and John dory.

 Trawling catches the greatest quantity of fish in New Zealand and the majority of tonnage in deep-water fisheries.
 It involves one or occasionally two boats towing a net through the sea.
 Steel cables attach the net to the specially designed trawling vessel.
 The mouth of the net is spread open by two doors.
 The fish enter the net through the mouth and are forced down to the smaller cod end.
-The mesh size helps to avoid catching small fish, although as the net fills with fish, the meshes can get blocked by fish already in the net.
+A large mesh size can help to avoid catching small fish.
+However with diamond-shaped mesh, the holes close due to the water pressure on the net being towed.
+In addition, as the net fills with fish, the meshes can get blocked by fish already in the net.